haqnmaq/haqnmaq.github.io/_posts/2017-01-01-welcome-to-millennial.md

 image: haqbot.jpg
 ---

 This is my personal 3d printer that I built starting in 2013 and finishing in 2014.
-My username on many different forums is "haqnmaq" pronounced "hack n make", so I figured I had to call it "Haqbot".
+My username/handle is "haqnmaq" pronounced "hack n make", so "Haqbot" seemed fitting.

 ### Build